RoBOPPics/BB/_pages/app-man-community.md

 ## Post a Story

-Tap the title box at the top of the page and enter the title of Story.
+Tap the title box at the top of the page and enter the title of your Story.

 Press enter, and you will be presented with the Story Posting form.